|

 In addition to spherical aberration, the effect on defocus

-of axial elongation of the central maxima in the presence of obstruction.
+of the axial elongation of the central maxima in the presence of obstruction.
 It makes an

 aberration-free obstructed telescope